The-OpenROAD-Project/OpenROAD/docs/user/InstructionsForAutoTuner.md

     - --iterations
         - Number of iterations for autotuning
     - --reference
-        - Reference file for use with ‘PPAImprov’ evaluation function
+        - Reference file for use with "PPAImprov" evaluation function
     - --perturbation
         - Perturbation interval for PopulationBasedTraining
     - --seed